xin-huang/SeleDiff/README.md

 [![License](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)

 ## Introduction
-- `SeleDiff` is implemented with a probabilistic method for testing and estimating selection differences between populations<sup>1</sup>.
+- `SeleDiff` is implemented with a probabilistic method for testing and estimating selection coefficient differences between populations<sup>1</sup>.
 - If you have any problem, please feel free to contact huangxin@picb.ac.cn.
 - If you use `SeleDiff`, please cite
 - For more details, please see the manual.

 ## Usages
 - To use `SeleDiff`, you should install [Java SE Runtime Environment 8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) first.
-- Once you have Java SE Runtime Environment 8, then you can run `SeleDiff` without any parameter in the command line to look at help information.
+- Once you have Java SE Runtime Environment 8, then you can run `SeleDiff` without any parameter or with `--help` option in the command line to look at help information.

 		java -jar SeleDiff.jar